lixt314/BDCI.github.io/_pages/about.md

 Our paper "Evolving Multiobjective Cancer Subtype Diagnosis from Cancer Gene Expression Data" has bee accepted by *IEEE/ACM Transactions on Computational Biology and Bioinformatics*.

-Our paper "Evolving Multiobjective Cancer Subtype Diagnosis from Cancer Gene Expression Data" has bee accepted by *IEEE/ACM Transactions on Computational Biology and Bioinformatics*.

 Our paper "Nature-Inspired Multiobjective Patient Stratification from Cancer Gene Expression Data" has bee accepted by *Information Sciences*.

 **Work Experiences**